tonyjongyoonan/enpoisson/research/notebooks/notes.md

 - experiment with tony's games
 - play around with RL paradigms to explore unseen board positions
 - test global averaging + more channels vs. flattening (for the input into the fc)
+- cross attention in which seq are queries, and cnn is key + value